 Congratulations!
 You’ve made it through the labyrinth that is buying a new home.
-Now that you’ve got your new keys burning a hole in your pocket, you’ll need one more thing before you’ve got all the boxes packed and unloaded in your new place – you will need home insurance for your new home.
+Now that you’ve got your new keys burning a hole in your pocket, but there’s one more thing for your list before you’ve got all the boxes packed and unloaded in your new place – you will need home insurance for your new home.

 Home insurance is comprised of 2 parts - buildings and contents.
 The walls, roof, floors, and anything that’s made up of the structure of the house make up the building.
 These are covered in the case of a storm or fire with building insurance.
 What fills your house - including televisions, clothes, carpets and furniture are contents.
 You can claim for these if they’re damaged in a flood or fire in the same way as the building, but they’re also covered in the case of theft, loss or accidental damage.
 Home and contents insurance is not required by law, however if you have a mortgage, your lender may require that you obtain buildings insurance.
 This will guarantee that you are covered for rebuilding expenses if your house is destroyed, say by a fire.

 Make sure you’ve got your home insurance policy in place before you take responsibility for the property.
 In some cases, this may be a legal requirement.
 As far as the contents of your house, don’t wait until your moving day to make sure it’s covered - our policies cover your contents should they be damaged in transit provided they are packed and moved with a professional mover.

 If your home insurance is a bit higher than you’d like, there are a few extra tricks to getting a lower quote.
-From bundling your home and car insurance to insuring some extra burglar and fire alarms, we’ve pulled together another post to help you save as much as possible on your new home’s insurance.
+From bundling your home and car insurance to insuring some extra burglar and fire alarms, you can also benefit from certain smart devices you add to your home.